osirixgrpc/osirixgrpc/docs/docs/getting_started.md

 (ROIVolume)[#roivolume].
 See the [VRController API](api/vrcontroller.md) for more details.

 ### ROIVolume
-__Note__: ROIs in OsiriX are grouped by name!
 Represents a volume of ROIs, all of which have the same name.
-Volumes can on;y be generated where there is a single ROI of the same name on each imaging slice.
+Volumes can only be generated where there is a single ROI of the same name on each imaging slice.
 Provides some immutable attributes such as ROI volume, and some mutable ones such as color, opacity and texture.
 See the [ROIVolume API](api/roivolume.md) for more details.

+__Note__: ROIs in OsiriX are grouped by name!

 ## Next Steps
 __Congratulations!__ You should now be ready to create client scripts to interact with OsiriX.